Our Mission and Objectives

 The Civil Engineering (CE) and Environmental Engineering (ENVE) undergraduate degree programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
-As part of its continuous improvement process, each program regularly assesses student learning with respect to specific outcomes and performance metrics.
-These outcomes and performance metrics have been developed for each program based on an established mission and a set of educational objectives.

-The mission of the Civil Engineering Program is to prepare its students for successful careers in civil engineering by providing a high quality, practice-oriented education that emphasizes design project experiences, "hands-on" laboratory activities, and teamwork.
+The mission of the Civil Engineering Program is to prepare its students for successful careers in civil engineering by providing a high-quality, practice-oriented education that emphasizes design project experiences, "hands-on" laboratory activities, and teamwork.

 The Civil Engineering Program's faculty, in consultation with engineering practitioners and alumni, have developed five educational objectives to support the program mission.
 The educational objectives represent the goals that we have for our graduates after they leave Cal Poly.
 The educational objectives of the Civil Engineering Program are as follows:

 - Successfully perform engineering functions in Civil Engineering practice.

 - Communicate and collaborate effectively with industry professionals, decision-makers and community members.